History of Gilan: Safavid era

 Gilan recognized twice, for brief periods of time, the suzerainty of the Ottoman Empire without actually rendering tribute to the Sublime Porte, in 1534 and 1591.

 The Safavid emperor, Shah Abbas I ended the rule of Khan Ahmad Khan, the last semi-independent ruler of Gilan, and annexed the province directly to his empire.
-From this point in history onward, rulers of Gilan were appointed by the Persian Shah.
+From this point in history onward, rulers of Gilan were appointed by the Iranian Shah.
 Starting from the Safavid all the way to the Qajar era, Gilan was settled by large amounts of Georgians, Circassians, Armenians, and other Peoples of the Caucasus were settled in the region whose descendants still live or linger across Gilan.
 A significant amount of these large amounts of Georgians, and Circassians are already assimilated into the mainstream Gilaks.
 The history of Georgian settlement is described by Iskandar Beg Munshi, the author of the 17th century Tarikh-e Alam-Ara-ye Abbasi, and both the Circassian and Georgian settlements by Pietro Della Valle, among other authors.

 The Safavid empire became weak towards the end of the 17th century CE.
 By the early 18th century, the once mighty Safavid empire was in the grips of civil war.
 The ambitious Peter I of Russia (Peter the Great) sent a force that captured Rasht and the rest of Gilan during the Russo-Persian War (1722–23).
 The war, which resulted in the Russian occupation of the Iranian territories in northern contemporary Iran, the North Caucasus, and Transcaucasia, was finalized with the Treaty of Saint Petersburg of 1723, which amongst the other aforementioned territories, made Gilan a part of the Russian Empire.
-Gilan was returned to Persia, now led by Nader Shah, following the Treaty of Resht 10 years later.
+Gilan was returned to Iran, now led by Nader Shah, following the Treaty of Resht 10 years later.